News you may have missed #616

 • Russian spies want their stuff back from the FBI.
 Two of the ten Russians deported from the United States in a spy row last July have demanded that some of the property they were forced to leave behind be returned to them.
 The claim was lodged on behalf of Vladimir and Lidia Guryev, better known as Richard and Cynthia Murphy.

 • Kuwait sentences three to death for espionage.
-Two Iranians and a Kuwaiti national, all serving in Kuwait’s army, were condemned to death yesterday for belonging to an Iranian spy ring, which allegedly passed on information to the Iran’s Revolutionary Guards.
+Two Iranians and a Kuwaiti national, all serving in Kuwait’s army, were condemned to death yesterday for belonging to an Iranian spy ring, which allegedly passed on information to the Iran’s Islamic Revolutionary Guards.
 A Syrian and a stateless Arab, who are also members of the alleged spy ring, were handed life terms.

 • ‘Foreign spies’ hacked Australian leader’s computer.
 Chinese hackers seeking information on commercial secrets are suspected of having broken into a computer used by Julia Gillard, the Australian prime minister.
 Her computer was among 10 machines used by senior government ministers which were compromised by the hackers.
 According to one source, the Australians were tipped off to the hacking by the CIA and the FBI.